Canada Caregiver Credit (CCC): Eligibility, Amounts, and How to Claim

 • A parent, grandparent, sibling, uncle, aunt, niece, or nephew of you, your spouse, or your common-law partner, provided they lived in Canada for part of the tax year.

 The dependent must have lived in Canada at some point during the tax year, but does not need to live with you to qualify.
-Only one caregiver per household can claim the CCC for a given dependent; if multiple caregivers live together, they must decide who will claim the credit.

 To qualify for the CCC, you must meet six of the following criteria:

-• You regularly provide support such as help with preparing food, household tasks, personal care, medication, or attending medical appointments.
+• You regularly provide support, such as help with preparing food, household tasks, personal care, medication, or attending medical appointments.

 • You support the dependent with basic necessities: food, shelter, and clothing.